sumanjs/suman/README.md

 const suman = require('suman');
 const Test = suman.init(module);

-Test.describe('FirstExample', function(assert, path, http){     //  this is our test suite, and we inject some core modules
+Test.describe('FirstExample', function(assert, path, http){     //  this is our test suite, and we inject some core modules by name

      this.beforeEach('runs before every it()', t => {